 \section{Spin-phonon coupling in free-space arrays}

-In this appendix, we consider the case of atomic arrays in three-dimensional electromagnetic vacuum and derive explicit expression for the spin-phonon coupling that we use to obtain the results presented in the main text.
+In this appendix, we consider the case of atomic arrays in a three-dimensional electromagnetic vacuum and derive explicit expressions for the spin-phonon coupling used to obtain the results presented in the main text.